 Try it for a simple lunch or dinner – or as an appetizer on toasted baguette slices as crostini.
 I know this one will be making a return appearance quite soon!

-3 Heat about 1 tablespoon olive oil in a skillet.
+- Heat 1 tablespoon olive oil in a skillet.
 Add the garlic and saute for 30 seconds.
-Then add the spinach and a pinch of kosher salt, and saute for a few minutes until just limp.
-Drain off any liquid from the pan.
+Then add the spinach and a pinch of kosher salt, and saute for a few minutes until just wilted.
+Drain remaining liquid from the pan.

-4 In a small bowl, mix the spinach with the chopped artichokes.
+- In a small bowl, mix the drained spinach with the chopped artichokes.
 Add 3 tablespoons sour cream and a pinch of salt.
 Mix to combine.
 Taste and add additional salt or sour cream as necessary.

-5 Spread the mixture over the four slices of bread, and top each with a slice of Monterrey jack cheese.
-Broil until the cheese melts.
-Enjoy!
+- Spread the mixture over the four slices of bread, and top each with a slice of Monterrey jack cheese.
+Broil under a broiler until the cheese is melted.